 The Cleveland Cavaliers fired coach Mike Brown for the second time on Monday.
-They fired him four years ago in 2010.
+They had fired him four years ago in 2010.

 This is the second season in a row where Brown has been fired.
 He was fired by the Los Angeles Lakers five games into the 2012-13 season.
 The Cavaliers rehired him last year.
 Under Brown the Cavaliers went 33-49 according to the Associated Press.
 Brown led the Cavaliers to the NBA Finals in 2007 and the Eastern Conference Finals in 2009.
 He has a 347-216 career record, which is ninth best among coaches with 500 games in NBA history.